hongxin-y/EECS545-Homeworks/README.md

 # EECS545-Homeworks
-My own solutions of EECS545, i.e. Machine Learning, at University of Michigan, Ann Arbor.
+My own solutions of programming in EECS545, i.e. Machine Learning, at University of Michigan, Ann Arbor.